 You may or may not remember when I published this post.
-It essentially talked about finding your voice, going “all in” on whatever truly excites you, and absorbing as much knowledge as possible to propel yourself, and your dreams, forward.
+It essentially talked about finding your voice, going “all in” on whatever genuinely excites you, and absorbing as much knowledge as possible to propel yourself and your dreams forward.

-The main gist was that you are capable of doing whatever you set your heart upon, and to have faith in your abilities.
+The main gist was that you could do whatever you set your heart upon and have faith in your abilities.

-I intended the post to be motivational, and maybe a little bit inspirational, to anyone who was teetering on the edge of something new.
+I intended the post to be motivational and maybe a little bit inspirational to anyone teetering on the edge of something new.

 Because I, myself, was headed out on an adventure.

-At any rate, there’s a point in my post that talks about friends and family being extremely supportive & proud that I was facing my fears.
+At any rate, there’s a point in my post that talks about friends and family being extraordinarily supportive & proud that I was facing my fears.

 And to quote, there’s a specific part that goes: